-Erika Girardi’s Marriage Is Pulled Into Question On ‘RHOBH’
+Erika Girardi’s Marriage Is Called Into Question On ‘RHOBH’

 “I couldn’t believe what I was seeing,” an eyewitness revealed to OK!
 Magazine.
 “She put his hand on his stomach, then he had his arm around her, and they left together!”

-Although the magazine did share photos of Tom at dinner with the mystery woman, the attorney denied she was anything more than a work colleague and a friend.
-As for Erika Girardi, who is currently starring on the 24th season of Dancing With the Stars, she has remained silent in regard to Tom’s outing with the unidentified woman.
+Although the magazine shared photos of Tom at dinner with the mystery woman, the attorney denied she was anything more than a work colleague and a friend.
+As for Erika Girardi, who is currently starring on the 24th season of Dancing with the Stars, she has remained silent in regard to Tom’s outing with the unidentified woman.

 While Erika Girardi hasn’t commented on the rumors, she did gush over her husband during an interview just last month.